-- 18.Croatia reported on its efforts to keep national mine action standards (NMAS) up to date in accordance with the latest IMAS, including technical information exchanges on a study on 'All reasonable effort' (Action #5). - 19.
-Croatia reported on its efforts to establish and maintain a national information system including insights for every internet user into suspected hazardous areas and positions of mine danger signs (Action #9). - 20.
-Croatia reported on its efforts to improve the effectiveness and efficiency of survey and clearance operations, including technical information exchange visits, the hosting the organisation of the 18th International Symposium Mine Action, and a series of new technology tests performed at the Benkovac test site.
-(Action #27).
+- 18. The OAP requests States to keep national mine action standards up to date in accordance with the latest International Mine Action Standards (IMAS), adapt them to new challenges and employ best practices to ensure efficient and effective implementation.
+The Committee noted that while Croatia reported on its efforts to implement EOD training courses in line with IMAS.
+The Committee observed that Croatia had not provided updated had not provided updated information in its Article 7 Report in this regard and would welcome further information.
+(Action #5) - 19.
+The OAP requests States to establish and maintain a national information management system containing accurate and up-to-date data at the national level on the status of implementation.
+While the Committee noted that Croatia had reported on its efforts to establish and maintain a national information system including the locations of mine danger signs as part of a public Mine Information System (MIS).
+The Committee observed that Croatia had not provided updated had not provided updated information in its Article 7 Report in this regard and would welcome further information.
+(Action #9) - 20.
+Croatia reported on its efforts to improve the effectiveness and efficiency of survey and clearance operations, including technical information exchange visits, the hosting the organisation of the 19th International Symposium Mine Action, and a series of mine action equipment producers was held at the Benkovac test site.
+(Action #27)